LibrariesHacked/library-carpentry/everyone-loves-maps/group-exercise.md

 ### Part B: Feedback

-Each group will feedback and we'll discuss what data could be collected and how it could be analysed.
+Each group will feedback and we'll discuss the data we could analyse.